skeeto/twenty-sided-tale/twenty-sided-tale.markdown

-The building is closed to all non-members, save for a few runners, (young boys who loiter in the vestibule and wait for the chance to deliver messages or goods around the city in exchange for a few coppers) so Skeeve’s membership is examined carefully before he is allowed to enter.
+The building is closed to all non-members, save for a few runners, (young boys who loiter in the vestibule and wait for the chance to deliver messages or goods around the city in exchange for a few coppers) so Skeeve's membership is examined carefully before he is allowed to enter.

 The interior is ornate and comfortable.
 The floor is covered in fine